 The optimization process examined crest elevations ranging from +5.25' to +7.5' (NGVD 29) for the various areas, and determined that road-raising is not cost effective for area 9b.
 The process identified +7' as the optimum road crest elevation for four remaining areas.
 This elevation would reduce the risk of damages due to still water flooding from storms with greater than a 1% annual chance exceedance in the future condition.
 In each of the four areas, crest elevations lower than +7' would also result in positive net benefits and could be implemented as components of a federal project.
-Theoretically, there are additional benefits to be gained from a slightly higher crest elevation in some areas; however, +7' has been judged to be the highest acceptable elevation for all four sites, since higher elevations would cause problems with the roadway side slopes encroaching further onto adjacent properties, and would necessitate excessive gradients on many adjoining residential driveways.
+Theoretically, there are additional benefits to be gained from a slightly higher crest elevation for all four sites, since higher elevations would cause problems with the roadway side slopes encroaching further onto adjacent properties, and would necessitate excessive gradients on many adjoining residential driveways.

-The four areas feasible for road-raising are shown in Table 7-20, which summarizes the road raising alternatives and compares the number of buildings protected by each alternative to the number of buildings protected by the nonstructural alternatives for the same area.
+The four areas feasible for road-raising are shown in Table 7-21, which summarizes the road raising alternatives and compares the number of buildings protected by each alternative to the number of buildings protected by the nonstructural alternatives for the same area.

-Area Town Community Approx. Structure Nonstructura Total First Length of S I Treatments Cost 3 Raised Protected In Same Road (Ft) 1 Area 2 4a Babylon Amityville 6,600 97 24 \$2,541,000 8c Babylon Lindenhurst 5,300 240 42 \$3,038,000 8d8e Babylon Lindenhurst 9,000 362 16 \$4,829,000 52a Brookhaven Mastic 10,500 355 234 \$3,950,000 Beach
+Area Town Community Approx. Structure Nonstructura Total First Length of S I Treatments Cost Raised Protected In Same Road (Ft) 1 Area 4a Babylon Amityville 6,600 97 24 \$2,541,000 8c Babylon Lindenhurst 5,300 240 42 \$3,038,000 8d8e Babylon Lindenhurst 9,000 362 16 \$4,829,000 52a Brookhaven Mastic 10,500 355 234 \$3,950,000 Beach

-Table 7-20 Road Raising Areas
+Table 7-21.
+Road Raising Areas